dkartaschew/minetest-rainbowswords/README.md

 ## Licenses:

 Code MIT.

 Media (textures) CC BY-SA 3.0

+Note: Textures are derived from those included in the minetest game.
+The original textures are CC BY-SA 3.0, hence the license has been keep as is.

 See license.txt for license information